gravitational/workshop/k8sprod.md

 $ kubectl create -f bound.yaml
 ```

-Now you will see that after 10 seconds, the job has failed:
+Now you will see that after 30 seconds, the job has failed and no more pods will be created:

 ```bash
   11s		11s		1	{job-controller }			Normal		DeadlineExceeded	Job was active longer than specified deadline
 ```

 **NOTE:** Sometimes it makes sense to retry forever.
-In this case make sure to set a proper pod restart policy to protect from
-accidental DDOS on your cluster.
+In this case make sure to set a proper pod restart policy to protect from accidental DDOS on your cluster.

 ### Production pattern: Circuit Breaker